The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-The electrodynamic trap that creates a corona discharge is investigated in \cite{Vlad18}.
-Neutral dust particles are injected into the trap, where they are electrically charged in the plasma of the corona discharge.
+An electrodynamic trap that creates a corona discharge is investigated in \cite{Vlad18}.
+Neutral dust particles are injected into the trap where they are electrically charged in the plasma of a corona discharge.
 As a result the trap confines charged particles in presence of a plasma cloud.
-The electrodynamic trap consists of four horizontally positioned electrodes made of wire.
-Each electrode is 10 cm long and its diameter is 300 $\mu$m.
+The electrodynamic trap consists of four horizontally positioned electrodes, made of wire.
+Each electrode is 10 cm long with a diameter of 300 $\mu$m.
 The distance between the electrodes is 10 mm.
-The Corona discharge between the electrodes is ignited using a voltage of 5 kV.
-The ac voltage frequency is 50 Hz.
-The experiments use polydisperse Al$_2$O$_3$ powder \cite{Vlad18}.
-To observe the associated dynamics particles are illuminated using a laser that operates at a wavelength of 532 nm, at a maximum power of 150 mW.
-Particles are recorded by means of a HiSpec 1 digital camera, at a maximum resolution of $1280 \times 1024$ pixels.
-The camera allows recording at a maximum frame rate of up to 506 frames/s.
+The Corona discharge between the electrodes is ignited using a voltage of 5 kV at a frequency of 50 Hz.
+The experiments use polydisperse Al$_2$O$_3$ powder.
+To observe the associated dynamics, particles are illuminated using a laser that operates at a wavelength of 532 nm and a maximum power of 150 mW.
+Particles are recorded by means of a HiSpec 1 digital camera.